ohhsodead/arisen-studio/README.md

 I can accept no responsibility for any damage you cause to your system by using this tool.
 Follow the instructions so you shouldn't have any issues.

 ## License
-This project is released under the MIT License.
+This project is released under the General Public License v3.